mirror/dd-wrt/src/router/opennds/docs/source/compile.rst

  git commit -am "my change"

-Now create a symbolic link in the openNDS package folder using the abolute path:
+Now create a symbolic link in the openNDS package folder using the absolute path:

 .. code::